AviatrixSystems/Docs/HowTos/tgw_plan.rst

 8. (Optional) Disable Aviatrix Transit GW for Hybrid Connection
 ------------------------------------------------------------------

-This step removes the designation of an Aviatrix Transit GW from TGW Orchestrator.
+This step deletes the eth1 interface and other resources associated with the  Aviatrix Transit GW from TGW Orchestrator.

 9. Delete Security Domain
 ---------------------------